DapperBrew/DapperCalc/README.md

 # DapperCalc

-DapperCalc contains various calculations that power DapperBrew
+DapperCalc contains various calculations that power DapperBrew.
+This work is ongoing.
+Calculations may be incomplete, or incorrect.

 ## Methods